AlexanderJernstrom/robotics-learning/README.md

 A little demo of how it works (hardcoded version without inverse kinematics): [Twitter post](https://x.com/Jernstrom_dev/status/1822298180676948061)

+### Update - version 15th july 2025

+Basic position control with PD working.

+- `/rl/robotarm/robot_control.ipynb` - Main notebook for robot control using builting position modules from mujoco Control is done by applying PD on the difference between each current joint position and the calculated desired joint position from the inverse kinematics.

+Next step is to generate a smooth trajectory for the robot arm to follow.

 ### Update - version 25th december 2024

 An updated version of the IK(inverse kinematics) solver using a 3dof robot arm.
 Actually works now.
 (Big shoutout to Alexis Fraudita's [blog](https://alefram.github.io/posts/Basic-inverse-kinematics-in-Mujoco) which covers IK in mujoco really well.)The new one consists of these files: